 Do I need to reserve my place in class?

-No, most classes are drop-in with the exception of our pre-registered classes (check our yoga class schedule for classes with a PR or SP label next to them).
+No, most classes are drop-in with the exception of our pre-registered classes and workshops (check our yoga class schedule where pre-registered classes are indicated by a icon).

 For any class, drop-in or pre-registered, we recommend that you show up 10-15 minutes early to ensure your spot in class, and to give you time to relax before practice begins.